 A London-based writer, I was born and raised in the south-west of France, at the crossroads of three cultures: French, Basque and Spanish.

-Whilst undergoing a BA degree in Anglophone studies from the university of Paris Diderot, I attended Trinity College Dublin on an exchange programme.
+While undergoing a BA degree in Anglophone studies from the Université Paris Diderot, I attended Trinity College Dublin on an exchange programme.
 I studied for an MA in Early Modern History at King’s College London the year after, before moving to Bologna.

 In Italy, I worked as a translator and travelled around the peninsula in search of artistic and culinary inspiration.